 By letter dated March 11, 2010, the EPA advised National Grid of the Agency's determination to designate National Grid as a PRP with respect to the Onondaga Lake Superfund site due to releases from property formally owned by Niagara Mohawk Power Corp., National Grid's predecessor in interest, at 600 Hiawatha Boulevard.
 The EPA alleges that the property is contaminated with hazardous substances generated by Niagara Mohawk in the course of operating a manufactured gas plant.
 In 2001, the County acquired the property from Niagara Mohawk.
 Therefore, the EPA's letter advised National Grid and the County that the agency was evaluating whether to list the County as a PRP as well.
 Pursuant to an agreement between the County and Niagara Mohawk at the time of transfer of the property, the County contends that National Grid, as successor in interest to Niagara Mohawk, retains liability for the site.
 By letter dated March 25, 2010, the County gave National Grid notice of a potential claim as required by the agreement.
+According to the PRAP released by New York State in February 2015, National Grid is the only listed PRP.

-WASTE BEDS 1-8: Located on the southwest shore of Onondaga Lake, the County acquired Waste Beds 1-6 from the State of New York in the early 1980's.
+WASTEBEDS 1-8: Located on the southwest shore of Onondaga Lake, the County acquired Wastebeds 1-6 from the State of New York in the early 1980's.
 Wastebeds 7-8 are comprised of the adjoining State Fair parking lots.
 This site is covered by the terms of the settlement between Onondaga County and Honeywell and as such the County contends that ownership of this site should not generate additional potential liability for the County.
 It is the County's position that any liability that the County might otherwise have as the current site owner has been fully addressed in the Stipulated Judgment resolving Honeywell's contribution action against the County.
+It is worth noting that in December 2014, NYSDEC issued a Record of Decision approving the remedy for Wastebeds 1-8.
+The County plans to construct an Amphitheater on Lakeview Point, which is primarily located within Wastebeds 5 and 6.
+Any construction would take place in conjunction with implementation of the selected remedy.

 MURPHY'S ISLAND: This is a site along Onondaga Lake acquired by the County in the early 1980's for use as park land.
 The site is now the subject of a RIFS being conducted by Honeywell to determine the extent of CERCLA related contamination and remedial options.
 In 2011, the Onondaga County Legislature passed a memorializing resolution expressing the desire to enter into discussions with the Onondaga Nation at some point in the future to explore the transfer of the site to the Nation.
-The Resolution has recently been cited as a basis by the EPA and NYSDEC to request that Honeywell revise a Human Health Risk Assessment to address the site's potential for use for fanning, hunting and gathering uses.
+The Resolution has recently been cited as a basis by the EPA and NYSDEC to request that Honeywell revise a Human Health Risk Assessment to address the site's potential for use for farming, hunting and gathering.
 Honeywell has advised the County that it is willing to revise the report, but that its studies of the site have led the company to conclude that no contaminants now present at the site are related to Honeywell's past industrial operations.
 However, the NYSDEC has disputed this assertion.